How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 What is a Diaphragm Valve?

-A diaphragm valve is a type of valve that uses a flexible diaphragm to regulate the flow of fluid.
+A diaphragm valve is a bi-directional valve that uses a flexible diaphragm to regulate the flow of fluid.
 The diaphragm valve is also known as a membrane valve.

 The diaphragm or membrane is a flexible pressure-responsive part.
 This part delivers force to regulate, shut, or open the valve.
 This type of valve is very similar to a pinch valve, but it uses an elastic membrane instead of a flexible liner to isolate the fluid flow from the closure part.